 One of the University of London's approved teaching institutions.
 (Please contact the institution first to see if it is able to provide this service).

 Contact the relevant awarding/examining authority and arrange for them to send direct to us a statement/transcript of your results.
 Details must clearly give your name, date of birth and University of London student reference number if available.

 All verified copies must be officially stamped, signed and dated by the named authority.
 They must also state their full name, job title/position and contact details.

 We will make spot checks to confirm that this work has been carried out by them.

 Verifications should be made on the front of the certificate and not the back.

-Please do not send original documents.
 If none of the four options above are available, please contact email@example.com for further advice.

+All scanned documents must be submitted in full-colour.
 We reserve the right to request additional information and/or the original documents.